kurves/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ### Program that adds a value to a dictionary
 ### Program to delete a key from dictionary
 ### Program that multiplies all keys of a dictionary
+### Program that returns the biggest integer value